1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

 If you want a highly distressed look where most of the paint will be sanded away, go ahead and sand first as the paint sands back very quickly and easily before it has been waxed.
 220 is still recommended.
 Anything coarser creates unattractive scratch marks that does not make the piece look authentically worn.

 1.8 Can I use steel wool to distress or do I have to use sandpaper?
 Can I use a sanding block?

-Because Chalk Paint® is very matte and absorbent using steel wool to distress will most likely leave dark carbon marks on your surface and is therefore not recommended.
+Because our paint is very matte and absorbent using steel wool to distress will most likely leave dark carbon marks on your surface and is therefore not recommended.
 220 sandpaper is best for distressing.
 You can use a sanding block if you want—you are the artisan and the final finish look is your choice!
 We at Fleurish Home prefer sandpaper over a sanding block because you can maintain more control over the surface area and degree to which you distress with sandpaper.
 We actually use very small pieces of sandpaper even when doing a large project.
 In our experience, we find we not only have greater control, but prettier more authentic aging and use far less sandpaper than when using larger pieces or sanding blocks.

 Fleurish Pro Tip: You can use #0000 steel wool over your properly waxed surfaces to increase the sheen of your finish.
 It can also be used along with a little bit of wax to buff out accidental drink rings left on your waxed table top.

 1.9 Can I wet distress instead of sanding?
 What about using baby wipes?